lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 If you are using IntelliJ or another IDE, just right click on the `client` project `com.lightbend.scala.kafka.client.DataProvider` file and select _Run_ (or _Debug_).
 If the file is open in the editor, just right click there to run it.
 There is also a _Run_ menu for the IDE.

 Now let's look at the specific executables, starting with the `client`, since it has to be executed first to set up the embedded Kafka instance.
-Then we'll list the rest of the projects alphabetically.
+Then we'll discuss the other projects.
 We'll focus on the classes (Scala and Java types) that provide the executable `main` routines.
 We won't discuss the other classes here.
 We'll discuss them verbally during the tutorial session.

 ### Client